Rudy R. Lachenmeier

 What makes a veteran trial attorney?
 You are a veteran attorney once you have won at least one trial that you were sure you were going to lose, and lost at least one trial you were certain you would win.
 When you have done both, you realize that nearly every case has a reasonable settlement value.

-A native Oregonian, I am fond of the outdoors and love hiking, camping, fishing, rafting, kayaking, golfing and anything associated with our wonderful streams and ocean.
+A native Oregonian, I am fond of the outdoors and love hiking, camping, fishing, rafting, kayaking, golfing, beach combing and anything associated with our wonderful Oregon outdoors.
 My wife and I love to hike, explore, dance and travel.
-We are active in the Laurelhurst Dance Club and both volunteer at church.
+We are active in the Laurelhurst Dance Club and both have volunteered at church.